PhD Earth and Environmental Sciences, University of New Hampshire, 2015

 BSc Geography, Sonoma State University California, 2001

-Cynthia Kallenbach joined McGill’s Department of Natural Resource Sciences as an Assistant Professor in 2018.
-Her research integrates soil ecology and biogeochemistry to understand soil organic matter turnover and accumulation and microbial-plant interactions affecting carbon and nutrient cycling under land use and global change.
+Cynthia Kallenbach’s research integrates soil ecology and biogeochemistry to understand soil organic matter turnover and accumulation and microbial-plant interactions affecting carbon and nutrient cycling under land use and global change.
 She received her BSc degree (Geography) from Sonoma State University, California.
-She earned two MSc at University of California-Davis in International Agriculture Development and in Soil Biogeochemistry, and her PhD from the University of New Hampshire in Earth and Environmental Science.
+She has two MSc from University of California-Davis in International Agriculture Development and in Soil Biogeochemistry, and completed her PhD from the University of New Hampshire in Earth and Environmental Science.
 Before coming to McGill, she was a United States Department of Agriculture (USDA) postdoctoral fellow at Colorado State University.

 Awards and Recognitions